-WARNING: Check for broken or dead branches which can fall while cutting causing serious injury.
-Do not cut near buildings or electrical wires if you do not know the direction of tree fall, nor cut at night since you will not be able to see well, nor during bad weather such as rain, snow, or strong winds, etc. If the tree does make contact with any utility line, the utility company should be notified immediately.
+♣ WARNING: Check for broken or dead branches which can fall while cutting causing serious injury.
+Do not cut near buildings or electrical wires if you do not know the direction of tree fall, nor cut at night since you will not be ale to see well, nor during bad weather such as rain, snow, or strong winds, etc. If the tree makes contact with any utility line, the utility company should be notified immediately.

 - Carefully plan your sawing operation in advance. - Clear the work area.
 You need a clear area all around the tree so you can have secure footing. - The chain saw operator should keep on the uphill side of the terrain as the tree is likely to roll or slide downhill after it is felled. - Study the natural conditions that can cause the tree to fall in a particular direction.

+Natural conditions that can cause a tree to fall in a particular direction include:

-These conditions include: - · The wind direction and speed. - The lean of the tree.
+- The wind direction and speed. - The lean of the tree.
 The lean of a tree might not be apparent due to uneven or sloping terrain.
-Use a plumb or level to determine the direction of tree lean. - · Weight and branches on one side. - Surrounding trees and obstacles. - Look for decay and rot.
-If the trunk is rotted, it can snap and fall toward the operator. - Make sure there is enough room for the tree to fall.
+Use a plumb or level to determine the direction of tree lean. - · Weight and branches on one side. - Surrounding trees and obstacles.
+Look for decay and rot.
+If the trunk is rotted, it can snap and fall toward the operator.
+Check for broken or dead branches which can fall on you while cutting.
+Make sure there is enough room for the tree to fall.
 Maintain a distance of 2-1/2 tree lengths from the nearest person or other objects.
-Engine noise can drown out a warning call. - Remove dirt, stones, loose bark, nails, staples, and wire from the tree where cuts are to be made.
+Engine noise can drown out a warning call.

+Remove dirt, stones, loose bark, nails, staples, and wire from the tree where cuts are to be made.